Tips For Starting Your Own Business

 It’s been a year since I launched Lisa Jean-Francois Consulting, and this last year has been THE YEAR of hard lessons.

 When I decided to walk away from my full-time career in high education, I knew I wanted to work on building Lisa a La Mode, however, in the blogger world, my social media numbers could not afford me the paid opportunities needed to maintain my household.
 In other words, I was (and still am) a small blogger, therefore blogging alone was not going to pay the bills.
 I had tried and failed at Muti level marketing, and I needed to start a sustainable business with relatively low start-up costs.
 Coaching seemed like a natural fit, so I hired a business coach, and began marketing myself as a business coach as well.

 Things were great (in the beginning).
 It was new and exciting and I was learning so much.
 But then I found myself frequently depressed.
 I knew starting a new business was going to be hard, but the toll it began to take on my mental health was beginning to worry me.
 Then a friend asked me this simple question

 And just like that things became really transparent.
 I was pouring money, time, and energy into a starting a business I wasn’t passionate about.
 I had been so scared to try my hand at being a professional blogger, that I dove into something I thought would be easy.

-So I stopped coaching and redirected my energy into my blog, my work with Black Girl Long Hair as an Editor, and my youtube channel.
+So I stopped coaching and redirected my energy into my blog, and my youtube channel.
 As a result, I’ve quadrupled my blog traffic, almost doubled my youtube subscriber count, and landed a 6 month contract with a major hair brand.